The

 Cine (Libro Para Cromos, Spain, 197?)
 At least 172 stickers (probably more) measuring 2 1/8" x 2 7/8" inches.
 There is probably a large binder also offered to place the stickers in.
 Some of the few images seen so far feature zombies and voodoo witch doctors.
 Since the title translates into "movies", the subject matter could be very diverse, but if the wrapper is any indication, it is horror oriented.
 (It features vampires, bats and zombies.)
 Retail: Unknown.

 Classic Pulps (Sherry Mini-Mags, early '90s) 100 card set featuring striking images of a variety of classic pulp sci-fi & horror magazines.
 Much brighter than the 21st Century copy-cat sets.
 Instead of commentary on the backs, actual story excerpts from the pulps is reproduced.
+See back.
 Retail: $20

 Classics NOT Illustrated (Digital Masterpieces, circa 2005) Oversized 4 x 6 inch set of glossy coated card.
 The 25 card set is made up mostly of various pulp covers with new titles saying "Classics Illustrated" on them, but several are computer drawn as well.
 The first 100 sets included a 26th card for Edgar Allan Poe's "The Pit and the Pendulum".
 A total of 1,000 numbered sets were made.
 They are all blank back cards with no copyright info.
 Retail: $25

-Count Chocula 3-D "Scary" Art Gallery cards (General Mills, 1995) 8 different goofy Halloween characters (cut from 2 different cerial boxes).
+Count Chocula 3-D "Scary" Art Gallery cards (General Mills, 1995) 8 different goofy Halloween characters (cut from 2 different cereal boxes).
 3 1/2 x 4 1/4".
 Also featured 3-d glasses to view the art.
 Retail: $10

 Cracked Magazine "Mars Attacks" Parody Cards (Cracked Magazine insert, 1997).
 See Mars Attacks Parody Cards.